 - Contents of Your Backpack – Don’t guess what was inside of your backpack, but guarantee what you have inside of your backpack.

 - The Outside of Your Handbag – A cell phone photo will make it easier for a hotel to find your handbag, file a claim, or to identify an item for return.

 - The Contents of Your Handbag – A cell phone photo of all of your contents or valuables will be helpful if you need to file a police report.

 - The Interior Contents of Your Wallet – A cell phone photo of everything inside of your wallet will help you to cancel or replace any cards faster.

 - Valuables – Cell phone photos of jewelry, watches, or rings can also accelerate their potential return or help in filing a police report.

 - Cell Phone – Have your travel partner take a cell phone photo of your cell phone and its cover.
 You never know if someone will turn in your phone to Lost and Found on an airline or other location.

 After You Take Your Photos

 Be sure to send a copy of those cell phone photos to a password protected cloud location, your home computer, and a relative’s computer.
 An extra set of photos is important in case your cell phone goes missing.
-If you’re traveling abroad, you can quickly call your relative to access certain photos you need or access from the cloud via your email account.
+If you’re traveling abroad, you can quickly call your relative to access certain photos you need or access them from the cloud via your email account.